TeodorCa/vue-quantum-realm/README.md

+## V 1.2.0
+* Click now anywhere on the canvas, generates a circle with the radius from the input box value

 ## V 1.1.0
 * Functional component from where you can set the size of the circle radius
 * Added extra info in the .gitignore file